hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 <!-- spatial -->
-The spatial distance between changes that are made and the results shown by karma depends on the actual setup.
+The spatial distance between changes that are made and the results shown by Karma depends on the actual setup.
-When karma is used with IDE integration (such as intelliJ) the spatial distance is low.
+When Karma is used with IDE integration (such as intelliJ) the spatial distance is low.
 The result window is located right below the editor and allways visible.
 However, this could this be improved as described in section Personal Observations.

-When karma is used in a separate terminal window the distance is slightly bigger.
+When Karma is used in a separate terminal window the distance is slightly bigger.
 Howeer, this depends on how it us used.
 The terminal window can be put right next to the editor window on the screen and will therefore still be visible all the time.

 <!-- semantic -->
 Semantic depends the effort or necessary actions to take in order to get to the results.
-If karma is in auto run mode no additional action by the programmer are necessary to get the results, since tests are triggered automatically.
+If Karma is in auto run mode no additional action by the programmer are necessary to get the results, since tests are triggered automatically.
 Thus, semantic distance is really low in Karma.

 *D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*